-For SIP signalling, the IMS application in the UE must use the IMS well-known APN as defined in PRD IR.88 [67]; the UE must prevent non-IMS applications from using this APN.
+For SIP signalling, the IMS application in the UE must use the IMS well-known APN as defined in GSMA PRD IR.88 [67]; the UE must prevent non-IMS applications from using the IMS well-known APN.

 Unless preconfigured by the home operator to provide the IMS well-known APN during initial attach, the UE must not provide the IMS well-known APN during the E-UTRAN initial attach procedure.